Tamiflu (Oseltamivir Phosphate) for H1N1 Swine Flu, Avian Flu, Influenza A & B

 Oseltamivir was widely used during the H5N1 avian influenza epidemic in Southeast Asia in 2005.
 In response to the epidemic, various governments - including those of the United Kingdom, Canada, United States and Australia - stockpiled quantities of oseltamivir in preparation for a possible pandemic.
 Though large, the quantities stockpiled would not have been sufficient to protect the entire population of these countries.
 It is possible that shortages could again be encountered if a global swine flu pandemic actually arises.

-Quick Facts on Tamiflu:
+Quick Facts on Tamiflu

-Dosage of Tamiflu:
+Dosage of Tamiflu

 Oseltamivir is marketed by Roche under the trade name Tamiflu, as capsules (containing oseltamivir phosphate 98.5 mg equivalent to oseltamivir 75 mg) and as a powder for oral suspension (oseltamivir phosphate equivalent to oseltamivir 12 mg/mL).

-For the Treatment of Flu
+For Treatment of Flu

+Adults and teens over 13 take 75mg Twice a day for 5 days.
 The dosage for younger children who are 1 year and older depends on their weight:

-For the Prevention of Flu
+For Prevention of Flu

-Side Effects:
+Side Effects

 The most common side effects of Tamiflu are nausea, vomiting, diarrhea, and conjunctivitis (pinkeye).
 Sometimes people report getting headaches after taking Tamiflu.
 There are concerns that oseltamivir may cause dangerous psychological, neuropsychiatric side effects including self harm in some users.
 These dangerous side effects occur more commonly in children than in adults.

-👍 Share This Information To:
+Share This Information To:

 𝕏.com Facebook Reddit